-Baileys Mocha Mousse is classic mousse au chocolate with mild hints of coffee & Baileys Irish Cream.
-Light, airy, bubbly & very rich – it’s chocolate heaven.
-Don’t let this dessert pass you by.
+Baileys chocolate mousse with coffee is light, airy, bubbly & very rich – it’s chocolate heaven.
+Don’t let this riff on mousse au chocolat dessert pass you by.

-At its heart, this dessert is classic chocolate mousse.
-It has been sweetened slightly and a dash of both coffee extract and Baileys serve to add sneaky grown-up undertones to the intoxicatingly full flavour of chocolate.
+My variation on this classic has been sweetened slightly and a dash of both coffee extract and Baileys serve to add sneaky grown-up undertones to the intoxicatingly full flavour of chocolate.

-Ready in a flash, this is one make-ahead dessert that should grace your table before too long.
+Ready in a flash, this Baileys chocolate mousse is one make-ahead dessert that should grace your table before too long.

 What is Classic Chocolate Mousse?

-Classic French chocolate mousse (mousse au chocolat) is a marvellous creation.
+Classic mousse au chocolat is a marvellous creation.
 Just 2 ingredients (egg and chocolate) blend together to create a dessert that is rich, decadent, refined and down-right hard to resist.

-In this classic recipe, egg yolk is beaten into melted chocolate and then whipped egg whites are folded in.
+In this classic recipe for French chocolate mousse, egg yolk is beaten into melted chocolate and then whipped egg whites are folded in.
 After a couple of hours in the fridge, a light, airy and intensely chocolatey dessert is ready to be served.